 The situation with concurrent accesses can be further complicated by the arbitration policy.
 In some SoCs, the OCRAM will arbitrate between full bus requests while others can break burst accesses in multiple sub-access arbitrated independently.

 Error Correction and Checking

-OCRAM often support error detection in the form of simple parity and in some cases can even support error correction.
+OCRAM often support error detection in the form of simple parity and in many cases even support error correction.
 In either case, the requirement for error checking or correction is application specific, however, it’s important to keep in mind that there may be a specific initialization sequence required for ECC to work properly.
 Especially if ECC or parity is enabled after the bootloader has run, it might be necessary to either reset or rewrite the entire OCRAM once to initialize the parity bits to a known value.

 Some OCRAM regions can be dedicated to a specific use such as a frame buffer for an LCD controller or a private DMA memory region for a USB controller.
 In that case, it may be possible to use the RAM as general purpose memory if the dedicated function isn’t required.
 Often this can be done without any configuration or performance penalty.
 However, sometime a specific configuration step might be required, for example some RAM banks can serve as either L2 cache or general purpose OCRAM which is configurable during the CPU initialization.
 In other cases, accessing the dedicated memory can be slower when performed from another master.

 On top of general access control through the MMU, on chip memory can implement additional access control mechanisms, such as ARM TrustZone.
 When implemented, the memory is usually called secure memory.